paveltimofeev/screens.io/tasklist.md

--- Frontend: JobPage view Page Actions (Run Failed, Approve Failed Cases) -- Backend: Run several scenarios by filter - JobPage view Page Action (Run Failed) -- Backend: Hide internal path to the "not found ref image", in case of error when Ref not exists
+-- Frontend: JobPage view Page Actions (Run Failed, Approve Failed Cases) -- Backend: Run several scenarios by filter - JobPage view Page Action (Run Failed) -- Backend: Hide internal path to the "not found ref image", in case of error when Ref not exists -- Frontend: Get rid of vh in styles

 - Run scenarios with overridden parameters (scenarios + viewports filtration)